Version: 7th July 2020.

 The very fact that it is permissible to diagnose physical diseases is enough proof that it is also permissible to diagnose spiritual diseases.
 This is because the Shariah doesn’t make any special distinction or differentiation between the two types of diseases.
 In general, what is permissible for one of them is also permissible for the other.
 The Shariah doesn’t forbid us or condemn us for trying or attempting to diagnose ANY disease, be it physical or spiritual.
 The Shariah doesn’t treat spiritual diseases differently from physical diseases ie giving them special rules and regulations just because they are UNSEEN.
 Hence, if we are allowed to diagnose physical diseases then by default, we are also allowed to diagnose spiritual diseases.
 The fact that some people don’t know how to diagnose spiritual diseases or the fact that the method of diagnosis for spiritual diseases is different, is completely irrelevant to the argument and doesn’t change the reality that it is permissible to try to diagnose spiritual ailments just because it is permissible to diagnose physical aliments.

-Ruqya Diagnosis is based on three principles: (1) the understanding and application of the hadith of intentions, (2) the knowledge that ruqya is basically a dua to Allah that must NOT contain shirk (Muslim: 5732) and be beneficial to the patient (Al-Albani: Saheeh Jam’i 6019), and lastly (3) that Allah creates ruqya reactions in a patient, who has a spiritual disease (hence, we ask Allah to “show us” if a spiritual disease is present via ruqya reactions).
+Ruqya Diagnosis is based on three principles: (1) the understanding and application of the hadith of intentions, (2) the knowledge that ruqya is basically a dua of seeking the help of Allah against diseases, that must NOT contain shirk (Muslim: 5732) and must be beneficial to the patient (Al-Albani: Saheeh Jam’i 6019), and lastly, (3) that Allah creates ruqya reactions in a patient, who has a spiritual disease (hence, we ask Allah to “show us” if a spiritual disease is present via ruqya reactions).
 So knowing these principles, is there really a problem if someone asks Allah and reads ruqya with the intention: ‘O Allah show me if I have sihr through my recitation of ruqya upon myself’.
 If they say that they have never seen this before and therefore, this intention must be a bidah, then we would say to them where exactly is the bidah and can you explain to us how it is a bidah?
 They wouldn’t be able answer this question and so we would ask them: “Is there any shirk in the intention”?
 They would have to say ‘no’.
 We would then say to them, is it WRONG to make that dua to Allah?
 They may say ‘yes it is because there is no evidence for it’, then, we would say that just because a dua and an intention are NEW and not found in the sunnah, they do not become a bidah just because of this.
 Do they expect every possible dua and intention to be stated in the Shariah!
 This is impossible!
 Next, we would say to them what about the dua ‘O Allah please give me a car and mobile phone’, is this dua acceptable?
 Obviously, they would have to accept this dua and if they do then we would say why didn’t you accept ‘O Allah show me if I have sihr’.
 If they say that they don’t accept it because it is in reality an intention and not a dua and that there is no evidence for this intention.
 Then, we would say what about the intention that someone is ‘fixing his car to help muslims’.
 Is this intention acceptable?
 They would have to accept this intention, even though, it is not mentioned in the sunnah.
 Then, we would say how come you accept this intention which also does not have a clear hadith evidence but you didn’t accept ‘O Allah show me if I have sihr’ which also does not have clear hadith evidence.
 In reality, the evidence for all islamic intentions is the hadith of ‘actions are only by intentions’ and those who claim the intention ‘O Allah show me if I have sihr’ is incorrect or is a bidah have not really understood how this hadith can be applied to different situations or contexts or actions.
 THE SHARIAH HAS NOT WRITTEN DOWN ALL THE POSSIBLE DUAS OR INTENTIONS THAT WE CAN MAKE but it has laid down some rules and regulations that we need to follow when making our duas and intentions, such as avoiding shirk and showing off.
 So a NEW dua or NEW intention for ruqya that a Muslim introduces can never be a bidah, just because the dua or intention are NEW!
 It needs more than that to become a true bidah.
 In the end, those people who reject ruqya diagnosis, have to accept that there is no real reason to stop someone having an intention to diagnose themselves for spiritual diseases because this intention itself and the subsequent action of ruqya diagnosis have NOT gone against any of the rules of ruqya that have been stated in the Shariah.

 This above understanding is discussed in the fatwa below.
 In it, you will see that the scholars who wrote the fatwa said that some other scholars were of the view that any ruqya that benefits is permissible to use.
 No doubt they took this condition of “benefit” from the above hadith itself and indeed, the ruqya has to be beneficial.
 However, there is also the condition that it must be free of shirk (Muslim: 5732), which these other scholars failed to include as a condition.
 Anyway, the main point here, from the fatwa, is that if the ruqya is beneficial and it doesn’t contain any shirk or lead to shirk then it can be used on a patient, hence, we can do ruqya diagnosis and it is not a bidah because it is according to the rules of ruqya that are stated in the Sunnah.